vase/designing-data-intensive-applications/chapter-5-replication.md

 ### Leaderless Replication
 - Most famous example of this is Amazon's DynamoDB.
 Other examples are Cassandra and Riak.
-- Important concept is quorom.
-Writes are sent to all instances, and based on the configured quorom, the write is accepted or not.
+- Important concept is quorum.
+Writes are sent to all instances, and based on the configured quorum, the write is accepted or not.